ExperimentalSurgery/Haptic-Interaction-Toolkit-in-Robotic-Assisted-Surgery/README.md

 If you use HIT in your research, please cite:

-**Associated manuscript (in review):**
+**Associated manuscript:**

-> Akbal Z, Yadygina A, Remde C, Blumenthal J, Pratschke J, Sauer IM, Queisner M. *Haptic Interaction Toolkit*: A Mixed Reality-Based Robotic Console for Experimental Investigation of Haptic Feedback in Robotic-Assisted Surgery.
-Frontiers in Virtual Reality (in review).
+> Akbal Z, Yadygina A, Remde C, Blumenthal J, Pratschke J, Sauer IM and Queisner M (2026) Haptic Interaction Toolkit: a mixed reality-based robotic console for experimental investigation of haptic feedback in robotic-assisted surgery.
+Front.
+Virtual Real.
+7:1830167. doi: 10.3389/frvir.2026.1830167

 **Related publications:**